rlucioni/jekyll-site/_posts/2013-12-11-executive-evolution.md

 The presidency today is not what it was when George Washington took office.
 It has changed continuously over time, and several facets of the office have only emerged in modern times.
 As such, time is a key factor to take into consideration when attempting to compare the many presidents of the United States.
 However, despite changing times, there are presidents from all periods of American history who are commonly considered "great" presidents.
 In this project, we study the evolution of the executive office over time and attempt to quantitatively explain the success of "great" presidents such as Washington, Lincoln, and Franklin D. Roosevelt - presidents who faced unique challenges and lived in starkly different times.

 More specifically, our goal in this project is to study the evolution of the three main components of presidential power: rhetorical power, administrative power, and legislative power.
-We examine how presidential rhetoric has evolved throughout the history of the executive office, how the president's use of executive power has changed throughout the years, and how the president's interactions with Congress have transformed.
+Using a variety of data collected by UCSB's [American Presidency Project](http://www.presidency.ucsb.edu/), we examine how presidential rhetoric has evolved throughout the history of the executive office, how the president's use of executive power has changed throughout the years, and how the president's interactions with Congress have transformed.
 In doing so, we gain a quantitative understanding of what makes an administration successful, and develop a method for objectively grouping the presidents.

+We see that both executive and legislative power have expanded throughout the years, but presidents are exercising their rhetorical power less.
+We also learn that the assertive use of executive power tends to be correlated with successful presidents.
+Surprisingly, the opposite is true of legislative power.

 ### <a name="defining-success"></a> Defining Success ###

 > The office of the president is so staggeringly complicated that nobody can, by conventional measurement, be "a good president."
 >
-> \- William F. Buckley, founder of National Review
+> \- William F. Buckley, founder of *National Review*

 We begin by defining a metric for measuring the success of a president.
 We combine historical Gallup Presidential Approval Ratings with a collection of academic rankings to create a robust, aggregated ranking of the presidents.
 Note that approval ratings are only available from the time of FDR's presidency onwards.
 In addition, keep in mind that approval ratings reflect public sentiment only at the time polls are administered; they do not necessarily align with the way a president is viewed in retrospect.
 For example, Truman was disliked in his time, but is viewed today as one of the great presidents.